maizzle/maizzle.com/content/docs/examples/grids.md

 ---
 title: "Grids"
-description: "Learn how to create a simple grid system for HTML email with Tailwind CSS in Maizzle"
+description: "Learn how to create a simple grid system for HTML email with Tailwind CSS in Maizzle."
 ---

 # Grids